projectweekend/Pi-Sensor-RPC-Service/README.md

 * `Raspberry Pi:` - The hostname of the Raspberry Pi, for example: `red-dwarf`.
 Given the example, the Fabric script will attempt to ssh into `red-dwarf.local`.
 * `Loggly token:` - The token from your [Loggly](https://www.loggly.com/) account.
 The service logs data using Loggly which makes it easier to remotely monitor.
 * `Loggly domain:` - The domain from your Loggly account.
-* `Serial address:` - The address of the serial port in use, for example: `/dev/ttyAMA0`
-* `Serial rate:` - The baud rate for the serial port connection, for example: `9600`
 * `Rabbit URL:` - The connection URL for the RabbitMQ server.
 If you don't feel like running your own, check out [CloudAMPQ](https://www.cloudamqp.com/).

 The install process will add an [Upstart](http://upstart.ubuntu.com/) script that will handle starting/stopping the service when the Raspberry Pi starts up or shuts down.